charanpanchagnula/certified-aws-solutions-architect-professional/07-databases/aurora.md

 - Default Aurora mode is single-master: one read/write endpoint and 0 or more read replicas
 - In contrast with default mode for Aurora, multi-master offers multiple endpoints which can be used for reads and writes
-- There is no cluster endpoint to use, the application is responsible for connection to instances in the cluster
+- There is no cluster endpoint to use, the application is responsible for connection to specific instances in the cluster.
+There is no load balancing to instances, we have to connect to specific instances in the cluster.
+- Writes involve an instance committing to all the underlying storage volumes and achieving quorum.
+After this, the replication to other instances is performed to update all in memory caches for instances for read operations.
 - Benefits:
     - Multiple writer endpoints, if we have an application which can failover between endpoints, the failover time can be significantly reduced
     - Fault tolerance can be implemented at the application level, but the application needs to manually load balance between the instances